 The Academy Parents Council (APC) is a parent/guardian volunteer organization supporting the Academy community.
 The Academy parent community organizes fundraising and volunteer events to support students, staff and school events.
-Fundraisers include an annual Pie Sale at the Ashfield Fall Festival, a Spring bulb sale, and Trivia Nights.
+Fundraisers include an annual Pie Sale at the Ashfield Fall Festival and Trivia Nights.
 Volunteer efforts include the Fall Cornucopia Auction, Grandparents & Family Friends Day, the Spring Work Bee, and the June Staff Appreciation Luncheon.
 APC events and meetings are posted on the school calendar and announced in the weekly email Bulletin.
-To learn more about current APC fundraising and volunteering, please contact Carrie Foley and Ciara Hayden at apc@charlemont.org.
+To learn more about current APC fundraising and volunteering, please contact the group's leaders at apc@charlemont.org.